-Once you have a serger machine at home, you’ll ask yourself why it took you so long before buying one of these.
+Once you have one at home, you’ll ask yourself why it took you so long before buying it.
 You’ll realize that even if it can be intimidating at first to work with four different spools of thread, once you’ve mastered it you’ll be able to not only finish hems in a professional way but to create all sorts of fun clothing.

-Besides, a serger sewing machine can be a great addition to the family if you have some young relatives to whom to make fun clothing.
-Baby clothes look amazing when getting creative with a serger machine so one of these is the perfect tool for young mothers or grandmothers who want to sew for their little ones.
+It can be a great addition to any family’s household and baby clothing looks amazing when getting creative with a serger sewing machine so they’re the perfect tool for young mothers or grandmothers who want to sew for their little ones.

 Best Overall Serger: Juki MO-623 Serger Machine Review